Skip to content Skip to sidebar Skip to footer

 4. Notify Your Insurance Company Promptly

 Contact your insurer as soon as possible—ideally within 24 hours of the accident.
 Most providers offer 24/7 claim support by phone, mobile app, or online.
 Provide accurate information about the incident and be ready to supply the documentation and photos you’ve collected.
-If you’re unsure what your policy covers, review our guide to understanding your collision insurance coverage.

 5. Provide a Detailed Statement